Jenny Flower

 3. One of the crew members was nicknamed ‘grumpy’ by the passengers – enough said.
 He certainly knew what he was doing however he really would have benefited from some customer service training.

 4. The captain refused help from another vessel after an incident one night.
 I subsequently spoke to the captain of the other vessel who felt that the refusal put the passengers in unnecessary danger.
-Not major danger I believe but still it was very irregular to refuse assistance.
+We were not in major danger but I believe but still it was irresponsible to refuse assistance.

 I understand, and like, that some ships are more intimate, more informal than others and that’s great.
 Most Australian (and New Zealand) passengers don’t want stuffy formality.
 But the line between informality and unprofessionalism should be clearly understood.